Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Discussion

 \acknowledgments

+We thank the anonymous referee, whose careful scrutiny significantly improved this manuscript.
 This work made use of the Heidelberg Supernova Model Archive (HESMA), https://hesma.h-its.org.
 Numerical calculations were performed on the Rivanna computing cluster at University of Virginia.
 P.G. acknowledges support from the Maryland Space Grant Consortium and NASA.

 \software{\sprout\, \citep{Mandal+2023_sprout}, VisIt \citep{HPV:VisIt}, SHTOOLS \citep{SHTOOLS}, NumPy \citep{numpy}, Matplotlib \citep{matplotlib}, Astropy. }

 \typeout{}